 Networking is key!
 I’m sure some are tired of me saying this but don’t underestimate the power of networking!
 You never know who may have a job opportunity that you’re looking for, so spread the word.
 So not sure who to network with?
 If you’re not sure where to start networking, start with close friends and family and maybe plan to attend a few networking events in your community.
-A good place to check out networking groups is LinkedIn.
+An excellent place to check out networking groups is LinkedIn.

 Get your finances together.

 This is the time to start being more conservative with your spending.
 So it may also be time to consider which subscriptions are necessary and putting vacations on hold.
 Remember these changes will be temporary, or you may decide to keep some long-term as the goal is to build your savings account.
 The recommendation is to have at least 6mos worth of savings that can cover your expenses.
 If you don’ have at least 3-6months of expenses in savings, you may want to consider registering with local staffing agencies or accepting temporary work.
 Staffing agencies will be able to help you find work pretty quickly, and it may even be in your desired field and or a direct hire position.
 Or they will at least find you employment until you’re able to find a job in your desired field.
 Accepting part-time work may also be something you may need to consider in the worst case scenario while you search for something full-time.

-Now if you know that you’re being laid-off you will want to reach out to your creditors and make arrangements.
+Now if you know that you’re being laid-off, you will want to reach out to your creditors and make arrangements.
 Most creditors will have programs for customers who are experiencing financial hardships.
-With reduced payments you will be able to save more money and or have more money for you housing, utilities and food.
+With reduced payments, you will be able to save more money and or have more money for your housing, utilities, and food.